KingAlistair/nodeTutorialSite/README.md

 # NodeTutorialSite - Node.js Mandatory I.
-A tutorial site to help you learn the basics of node.js, while I practice and learn node.js myself :)
+A tutorial site to help you learn the basics of node.js, while I practiced and learned node.js myself. :)